 The Permit-required repository VOC sampling locations are Station VOC-C, located at the west side of Building 489, and a background location, Station VOC-D, at groundwater monitoring well WQSP-4.
 Repository VOC sampling is performed using a commercially available portable passive air sampling kit (PASK) and is scheduled twice a week at each location.
-Each sample is set to collect as a 24-hour time-integrated sample consistent with U.S. Environmental Protection Agency (EPA) Compendium Method TO-15, Determination of Volatile Organic Compounds (VOCs) in Air Collected in Specially-Prepared Canisters and Analyzed by Gas Chromatography/Mass Spectrometry (GC/MS) (EPA, 1999).
+Each sample is set to collect as a 24-hour time-integrated sample consistent with U.S. Environmental Protection Agency (EPA) Compendium Method TO-15, Determination of Volatile Organic Compounds (VOCs) in Air Collected in Specially-Prepared Canisters and Analyzed by Gas Chromatography/Mass Spectrometry (GC/MS) (EPA 625/R-96/010b).
 Other sampling details are described in WP 12-VC1685, Subatmospheric Air Sampling in Passivated Canisters.

 In the October 2006 permit modification, a disposal room VOC monitoring program was added to the Permit that required monitoring of VOCs in an Underground HWDU in which waste has been emplaced.
 The disposal room VOC monitoring program was implemented to confirm that the concentration of VOCs in the air of closed and active rooms of an open/active panel do not exceed the specified Permit regulatory limits.
 Excluding Room 1, sample heads are installed in the intake and exhaust drift of the disposal rooms of an Underground HWDU.
 Only one sample head is installed in Room 1, in the exhaust drift.
 Monitoring of a closed room of an active panel occurs at both the inlet (intake) and exhaust location.
 Monitoring of a disposal room receiving waste for emplacement occurs only at the exhaust location.
 Excluding Room 1 intake, disposal room VOC monitoring of closed and active rooms of an active panel is performed until commencement of panel closure activities.
-Ongoing disposal room VOC monitoring of Room 1 will continue unless an explosion-isolation wall is installed.